 Once at the village, you can give your legs a rest at the restaurant in the Nordic Ski Center.
 It offers a more contemporary setting than the rustic mountain huts you encounter, but the menu serves up delicious pasta if that suits your mid-hike appetite.

-After you’re done visiting Compatsch, set out to return to the Mont Sëuc Cable Car Station via the same route.
-You’ll pass by Malga Schgaguler Schwaige again, which is where we had the best forking meal in South Tyrol.
-From their terrace, you can devour your final views of Sassolungo before zipping back down to Ortisei on the cable car.
+After youβre done visiting Compatsch, set out to return to the Mont SΓ«uc Cable Car Station via the same route.
+Youβll pass by Malga Schgaguler Schwaige again.
+From their terrace, you can devour a delicious meal and your final views of Sassolungo before zipping back down to Ortisei on the cable car.

 Follow trail no. 30 until it intersects with trail no. 3 where you will take a left towards Saltria.
 Trail no. 3 will eventually merge into trail no. 9 where you will have the option to go left or right.
 Be sure to follow trail no. 9 to the left.